-All of this would be more upsetting if developers didn't embrace the Xbox One X like they have - but, thankfully, that hasn't happened.
-These days, most games that are released have an Enhanced version associated with them.
+This would be more upsetting if developers didn't embrace the Xbox One X like they have - but, thankfully, that hasn't happened.
+These days, most games have an Enhanced version associated with them.
 And that means there's plenty to play on your Xbox One X.

 Before we close out the review, we thought it'd be a good idea to examine the interface for the Xbox One.